Critics say IG’s report let FAA off the hook in certification of Boeing’s flawed 737 MAX

 Those changes increased the power of MCAS to move the jet’s horizontal tail and push the plane’s nose down and also made it dependent on a single sensor, when the original version of MCAS was triggered by two sensors.
 Unaware of this, the FAA official granted the request.

-U.S. Senator Richard Blumenthal (D – Conn.) said such details in the report reveal “a pattern of Boeing’s deliberate concealment.”
+U.S. Sen. Richard Blumenthal (D-Conn.) said such details in the report reveal “a pattern of Boeing’s deliberate concealment.”

 He condemned Boeing’s “reprehensible actions” and the FAA’s “deficient oversight.”